RenaKunisaki/CSL-JoystickCameraControl/README.md

 # Known Issues
 * Only five input axes (excluding the mouse) can be used (see Issue #1) because Unity is silly.
 * Moving the camera up/down is usually ignored by the game.
+As a result, forward/backward movement can be slow (since it can translate into some up/down movement).
 * To build on Linux/Mac, you must set `STEAMPATH` environment variable, eg `/home/steam/.local/share/Steam`.

 # Possible Future Features